 It's far easier to start a project with detailing in mind than it is to go back and take care of it later.
 Various building enclosure systems (or skins) have different connections to the many available steel framing systems, and you'll want to be mindful of how the two interface as you develop a project.

-These few pages are not intended to be a comprehensive detailing guide.
-Instead, we'll identify common issues that should be addressed in early phases of a project.
+Here, we'll identify common issues that should be addressed in the early phases of a project.
 Bear in mind that each project and region will have different considerations when it comes to creating a weather-tight enclosure system.

 The type of lateral system used in a building may have a large impact on the location of the enclosure's interior face relative to the column centerlines.
 If an exterior wall has diagonal bracing, the enclosure system and the interior wall finish, along with any supports, must clear the bracing members.